UCB-BioE-Anderson-Lab/EVODEX/README.md

 The `run_pipeline.py` script is the highest-level runner script for generating EVODEX.
 This script is not included in the PyPI distribution but can be accessed by cloning the repository.
 The pipeline processes raw data files and generates the necessary data for EVODEX's functionalities and website.

 ### Raw Data File
+EVODEX.0, the current distribution of operators, was built from the dataset derived from BRENDA discussed in:
+"EnzymeMap: Curation, validation and data-driven prediction of enzymatic reactions" by E. Heid, D. Probst, W. H. Green and G. K. H. Madsen.

 To use the full version of the raw data file, download and decompress it as follows:

 ```python